Quick start¶

 Use a different model version or backend¶

 The version and backend arguments of birdnet.load select the model.
-Besides V2.4, the V3.0 (preview) acoustic model is available in the tf, pb, pt and onnx backends, and the V3.0 geo model in the tf and pb backends.
+Besides V2.4, the V3.0 (preview) acoustic model is available in the tf, pb, pt and onnx backends, and the V3.0 geo model in the tf, pb and onnx backends.
 See Models for the full support matrix.

 import birdnet

-# V3.0 acoustic model via the ONNX backend (requires: pip install birdnet[onnx])
+# V3.0 acoustic model via the ONNX backend (part of the base install)

 model = birdnet.load("acoustic", "3.0", "onnx")